tensorflow/docs/site/en/api_docs/python/tf/test/TestCase.md

 #### Args:

-* <b>`a`</b>: The expected numpy `ndarray`, or anything that can be converted into a numpy `ndarray` (including Tensor), or any arbitrarily nested of structure of these.
+* <b>`a`</b>: The expected numpy `ndarray`, or anything that can be converted into a numpy `ndarray`, or any arbitrarily nested of structure of these.
-* <b>`b`</b>: The actual numpy `ndarray`, or anything that can be converted into a numpy `ndarray` (including Tensor), or any arbitrarily nested of structure of these.
+* <b>`b`</b>: The actual numpy `ndarray`, or anything that can be converted into a numpy `ndarray`, or any arbitrarily nested of structure of these.
 * <b>`rtol`</b>: relative tolerance.
 * <b>`atol`</b>: absolute tolerance.
 * <b>`msg`</b>: Optional message to report on failure.